benkle-libs/feeding/README.md

 TODO
 ----

- * Add support for enclosures and relational links.
  * Moved included class `PriorityList` to a utility package.
  * Put Guzzle behind a facade similar to the `FileAccessInterface`?